hgot07/radius-dta/README.md

 ## Description

-This is a PoC implementation of the method presented in
+This is a PoC implementation of the method presented in the following paper.

 Hideaki Goto, "Disruption-tolerant Local Authentication Method for Network Roaming Systems," Journal of Information Processing (JIP), Vol. 32,  pp.407-416, 2024.